 - 1. Download the course syllabus and a letter you can present to your registrar.
-Both the syllabi and the letter are found under the Academics tab at CUGN.org. - 2.
+The letter and the syllabus for each course can be found at CUGN.org. - 2.
 Meet with your faculty advisor.
 Describe the CUGN course you desire to take, and share a copy of the course syllabus.
 If your faculty advisor approves of the course as part of your overall curriculum, schedule a meeting with your school's registrar. - 3.
 Meet with the registrar, presenting the course syllabus, the letter from CUGN, and, if possible, written recommendation from your faculty advisor.